mahesh-panchal/pipelines-nextflow/subworkflows/functional_annotation/README.md

   - `blast_db_fasta` : Path to blast protein database fasta.
   - `merge_annotation_identifier`: The identifier to use for labeling genes (default: NBIS).
   - `use_pcds`: If true, enables the pcds flag when merging annotation.
+  - `interproscan_database`: Path to interproscan database, if this is a `tar.gz`, the file will be extracted under `db_cache` and saved for future use.
+  - `db_cahce`: The path to save the untarred Interproscan database archive.

 ### Tool specific parameters